Gentle Transporting for Your Betta: A Step-by-Step Guide

 Watch your betta closely for a few days after the move.
 Look for any signs of stress or illness.

 Following these steps can help make the move easier and safer for your betta fish.
-Happy moving!

 FAQs